 ABSTRACT SUBMISSION

 We cordially invite you to present new results on any aspect of solid state chemistry and physics of compounds based on d- and f-elements, as well as intermetallic and related compounds.
 Participants who would like to make a presentation (short oral or poster) are asked to submit an abstract (1 page A4).
-Accepted contributions will be available on-line and printed in the book of abstracts.
+Accepted contributions will be available on-line.

 The abstracts must be written in English.